ismrmrd/ismrmrd/doc/README.rst

 The HDF5 file format can be access from C, C++, and java using the libraries provided on the HDF5 website.
 The ISMRMRD distribution also comes with some C++ wrappers that can be used for easy access (read and write) from C++ programs.
 See below.

+In addition to storing acquisition data and images as defined by the headers above, the HDF5 format also enables storage of generic multi-dimensional arrays.
+The ISMRMRD format does not explicitly define how such data should be stored, but leaves it open for the user to add variables and data as dictated by a given application.

 .. _HDF5: http://www.hdfgroup.org/HDF5/

 C++ Support Library